I'm with You Always

 I'm with You Always is a live album by Mike Bloomfield.
-It was recorded in 1977 at McCabes Guitar Shop in Santa Monica.
+It was recorded in 1977 at McCabe's Guitar Shop in Santa Monica.
 It was originally released as a CD on Demon Records in Europe and finally released in the US in 2008 on the Benchmark Recordings label.
 Bloomfield shows off his ability to master all forms of blues, from acoustic delta blues, to Chicago electric blues, to full-out blues-rock.